“If I could tell you what it meant, there would be no point in dancing it.” Isadora Duncant

 Flamenco dancing is a thunderous, soulful, sometimes melancholy dance that originated in Andalusia, Southern Spain.
 Watching these dancers expose their emotion and passion through their strong and precise motions is not only beautiful, but extremely moving.
 Flamenco combines pride, strength, pain, and passion through aggressive but purposeful movements with the dancers’ feet.

 Café Sevilla is home to the longest running Flamenco Dinner show in Southern California.
-Every Saturday night we offer a three-course dinner menu combined with a two-part Flamenco Dance performance for $59 per person.
+Every Saturday night at our San Diego, Long Beach and Riverside locations, we offer a three-course dinner menu featuring a salad, the famous Spanish dish Paella Valenciana or short rib/salmon duet, and for dessert, Crema Catalana, the restaurant’s award-winning chocolate espresso creme brulee.
+A tapas menu, full bar, eclectic wine list and other menu upgrades are also available for à la carte purchase.
+This Spanish dinner is combined with a breathtaking two-part Flamenco Dance performance.
 Our dancers are at the top of their field, having been trained in Spain and teaching their own Flamenco classes.
 These shows are a sensory indulgence of sight, sound, and taste, leaving our guests with a piece of truly Spanish culture.

 Rocio Carrera (Paloma Aragon) was born in Mexico, and has lived in the US since 1986.
 She received a doctorate in Molecular Biology and Neurosciences from the Scripps Research Institute, but left her field to pursue Flamenco full time.
 She travels to Sevilla, Spain for training – learning from her mentor and world renowned Flamenco dancer Pastora Galvan.
 Rocio is currently the director of her own dance academy, Paloma Aragon – Arte Flamenco, and has danced for Café Sevilla for years.